Esqarrouth/Cool-Quotes/README.md

-Never stop the car - just adjust the direction it's moving.|jdero You either die an engineer or live long enough to see yourself become the business guy.|@moonpolysoft Starting and profitably running a business is not just some achievement, it is heroism.|Amit Kalantri
+Never stop the car - just adjust the direction it's moving.|jdero You either die an engineer or live long enough to see yourself become the business guy.|@moonpolysoft Starting and profitably running a business is not just some achievement, it is heroism.|Amit Kalantri Advertising is the price companies pay for being unoriginal.|Yves Behar

 #Tech Quotes